 Making Sense of the Medicare Rehab Benefit

-When a central Ohio senior you love is hospitalized for an illness or injury or planning for an upcoming surgery, understanding Medicare will cover rehab to help with their recovery is important.
+When a senior loved one is hospitalized for an illness or injury or planning for an upcoming surgery, understanding Medicare will cover rehab to help with their recovery is important.
 Older adults and adult children may not have had any experience using their Medicare benefits beyond physician appointments and outpatient testing until now.
 This quick overview should help give you a basic understanding of the benefit.

 Medicare Benefit Requirements for Skilled Nursing & Rehab Coverage